 - If using the microwave to melt the chocolate, microwave for 30-second intervals, stirring after each interval, until the chocolate is melted.

 - If using the slow cooker to melt the chocolate, place the heat-safe jar in the slow cooker and then carefully pour water into the slow cooker until the water line reaches halfway up the jars, being VERY cautious not to get any water into the jar of chocolate.
 Turn the slow cooker on high, do NOT put the lid on the slow cooker, and in about 30 minutes your chocolate will be perfectly melted (no need to stir while the chocolate melts).
-Check on chocolate after 20 minutes, as all slow cookers vary in temperature.
+Check on the chocolate after 20 minutes, as all slow cookers vary in temperature.

 Step Two: Prepare Muffin Tin

 While your chocolate is melting, prepare a muffin tin.
 You can use mini muffin cups or standard muffin cups, and then simply line the muffin cups with either paper or silicone liners.
 That way your peanut butter cups won't stick to the pan.

 Step Three: Form the Chocolate Base